 Under the Health and Safety at Work etc Act 1974, manufacturers, hirers, operators and users have a responsibility to ensure minimum risk.
 Clearly that risk is much more easily managed if the equipment conforms to accepted standards and has been regularly tested.
 PIPA provides a means for everyone in the supply chain to know that the equipment itself is safe, both on initial use and thereafter.

 BS EN 14960:2013 is the European standard to which inflatable play equipment is tested through the PIPA scheme.
 British Standards are not strictly defined by the UK law but following them is regarded as “best practice” and would usually be sufficient to demonstrate compliance with the Health & Safety at Work Act 1974.

 Each piece of conforming equipment supplied by a reputable manufacturer or importer is “tagged” with a unique number which is attached to the inflatable throughout its life.

 The tag number is logged on a central database where the results of its initial test and subsequent annual tests are recorded.
-In addition a certificate is issued with each test.
+In addition a report is issued with each test.

 All users have access to the PIPA database via the Internet (www.pipa.org.uk) and can therefore check on the inspection status of any tagged equipment.